CU-VIREO374

 Quick Guide to CU-VIREO374

-CU-VIREO374 Citation
+CU-VIREO374 Citation:

 Yu-Gang Jiang, Akira Yanagawa, Shih-Fu Chang, Chong-Wah Ngo, "CU-VIREO374: Fusing Columbia374 and VIREO374 for Large Scale Semantic Concept Detection", Columbia University ADVENT Technical Report #223-2008-1, Aug.
-2008. [pdf]
+2008. [bibtex]

 Download the prediction scores on TRECVID 2008 data set (552MB)

-Download the prediction scores on TRECVID 2009 data set (113MB) note
+Download the prediction scores on TRECVID 2009 data set (113MB) note09

 Summary